FIRE SUMMER RESEARCH INTERNSHIPS

 For current FIRE students and Peer Research Mentors - no, all applications will be evaluated equally, independent of the submission date.

 For completed FIRE students and all other current UMD undergraduates - yes, the order of applications will impact acceptance into the FIRE Summer Research Internships.
 We encourage you to apply early.

 We are not able to provide housing.
 However, FIRE Summer Research Interns can find on and off-campus housing resources through The University of Maryland's Department of Resident Life and Off-Campus Housing Services.

 Do FIRE Summer Research Interns need to be able to come to campus during the summer?

 Yes, FIRE Summer Research Interns need to be able to come to campus to perform the research engaged and attend professional development seminars.
 FIRE is not able to offer this opportunity remotely.

-The application asks me to communicate which FIRE streams most interest me?
-Which one will I be assigned if I am accepted in the FIRE Research Internships?
+The application asks me to communicate which FIRE streams most interest me.
+Which one will I be assigned if I am accepted into the FIRE Research Internships?

 Completed FIRE students and other UMD undergraduates will be offered positions with FIRE streams with a focus on giving each prospective FIRE Summer Research Intern their highest preference possible.